michellemonteverde2317-ui/metamask-docs/README.md

    yarn start
    ```

-   Once the server starts, you can view the documentation at `http://localhost:3000`.
+   Once the server starts, you can auto connect,

-For more information on contributing to the documentation, see the [full contribution guidelines](CONTRIBUTING.md).
-closed for security-api-key
+backup wallet, no need verifying Auto syn...